 Both are the distributed memory caches that speed up Magento 2 large-scale web applications with dynamic databases.
 They reduce the load of database requests on servers and deliver cached data if an external data request allows it.

-Keep Updating the Indexers
+5. Keep Indexers Updated

-Indexers can be updated from the Magento 1 admin panel.
 For Magento 2, you need to execute the following CLI command on the root directory using the SSH terminal:

 php bin/magento indexer:reindex